lunazagor/decanOpy/README.md

 ## To Do

-- check stability of storymap / link to PDF if not

 - update `decanPlotting.ipynb` so that it's compatible with both real and mock multi-decan data

 - allow option for synRSCs in .csv

-- add more options for mock data generation, remove Sirius hardcoding, make --yearBC a useful a parameter
+- add more options for mock data generation: sample a starfield (e.g. as in https://www.shadertoy.com/view/lst3Wn)

-De
+  - in that case, will need altitude bins for synRSC generation